-Explore four of the five senses.
 Can you see a sound?
 Smell a color?
-Come play with us and explore sight, sound, smell and touch.
+Come play with us as we explore sight, sound, smell and touch!
 Register today!

 Cost: $2 per student